 - Ring Gauge: 46

-During the Second Third, the pepper and spice dropped about 80%, and the sweetness took over, with the main flavor being a creamy caramel, with a bit of citrus thrown in…
+During the second third, the pepper and spice dropped about 80 percent and the sweetness took over with the main flavor being a creamy caramel with a bit of citrus thrown in.

-- The Wrapper is similar to the wrapper on the J21 (according the Pete, “Similar priming but just a lighter shade”)
+- The wrapper is similar to the wrapper on the J21.
+According to Pete Johnson, “Similar priming but just a lighter shade.”

 - This was a short, fast smoke, taking just 43 mins to smoke to the nub.

-The Bottom Line: I have another box on the way, if that tells you anything
+I have another box on the way, if that tells you anything.